ubccpsc/310/docs/26w1/syllabus.md

 material.
 To assess your understanding, you will write two paper-based formal assessments.
 Both are invigilated, and no external notes or devices are permitted.

-Exams test whether you can apply the course's ideas to material you have not seen before.
+Exams test whether you can apply the course's concepts to material you have not seen before.
-Memorizing definitions will not be sufficient.
+Memorizing definitions will not be sufficient: you will need to be able to read and comprehend code, apply concepts, and articulate the tradeoffs you considered.
 Expect several kinds of questions, but in all of them you will be asked to justify your answer, not merely to give it.
+Each kind of question will be something you have practiced in lecture, lab tutorials, lab assignments or the project.
+Additional details
-Additional details about the format of the exams will be provided closer to the exam date..
+about the format of the exams will be provided closer to the exam date.

+Because we are assessing what you have learned (not what you can create), these assessments will occur on paper (and notably, without access to AI).

 #### Midterm